anniehoogendoorn/selfHelpLifeSite/README.md

 ## Description

-_An app that allows the user to add courses and its students._
+_An app that allows the users and experts to add advice categories, add questions to those categories, and add answers to those questions._

 ## Setup